-The M.A. and M.S. degrees in Anthropology offer five 33-hour concentrations including Biological Anthropology, Cultural Anthropology, Historical Archaeology, Japanese Studies, and Prehistoric Archaeology.
-However, in consultation with the Graduate Coordinator, and/or the Anthropology Graduate Committee, other concentrations are possible for a student who wants to design an individualized program using the courses of the University and the Department, and the expertise of the faculty.
+The M.A. and M.S. degrees in Anthropology offer five 30-hour concentrations including Biological Anthropology, Cultural Anthropology, Historical Archaeology, Japanese Studies, and Prehistoric Archaeology.
+However, in consultation with the Graduate Coordinator, and the student's faculty advisor, other concentrations are possible for a student who wants to design an individualized program using the courses of the University and the Department, and the expertise of the faculty.
+The five concentrations include required coursework in Anthropology, a master's thesis, and elective courses.
+In consultation with the student's Faculty Advisor, electives may include graduate-level non-Anthropology courses relevant to the student's area of study.
+Specific course requirements include: